Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 1 Oktober 2024 10.37.01 UTC
+- WIB: Selasa, 1 Oktober 2024 11.30.24 UTC
-- WITA: Selasa, 1 Oktober 2024 11.37.01 UTC
+- WITA: Selasa, 1 Oktober 2024 12.30.24 UTC
-- WIT: Selasa, 1 Oktober 2024 12.37.01 UTC
+- WIT: Selasa, 1 Oktober 2024 13.30.24 UTC

 Kutipan Inspiratif:
-"A true friend unbosoms freely, advises justly, assists readily, adventures boldly, takes all patiently, defends courageously, and continues a friend unchangeably."
+"Life is like a steering wheel, it only takes one small move to change your entire direction."

-Kategori: friendship
+Kategori: motivational